estuary/flow/site/docs/concepts/connectors.md

 # Connectors

-**Connectors** bridge the gap between Flow and the various endpoints systems from which you capture or to which you materialize data.
+**Connectors** bridge the gap between Flow and the various endpoints from which you capture or to which you materialize data.

 Supported connectors are all available to you within the Flow web application.
 From a technical perspective, they're packaged as [Docker images](https://github.com/orgs/estuary/packages?repo_name=connectors),